Frequently asked questions about

 - Enhanced short-term plans must provide benefits in line with the state’s benchmark plan for essential health benefits, and cannot impose annual benefit caps under $1,000,000.

-Regular non-renewable short-term health insurance in Idaho continues to be available with total durations of up to one year.
+Regular non-renewable short-term health insurance in Idaho continued to be available with total durations of up to one year (now limited to four months, under the federal rules that took effect for plans issued starting in September 2024).
 They are not guaranteed issue, but premiums can only vary based on age, tobacco use, and zip code (this is generally how rating rules work for short-term plans nationwide; applicants are either accepted or declined based on overall medical history; if they’re accepted, the premiums are based on only a few variables).

 In 2017, the Idaho Department of Insurance published an overview of health coverage in the state.
 As of 2016, there were 3,769 people with short-term health insurance in Idaho, which was a decrease of 13.3% since 2015.
-But Idaho’s new “enhanced” short-term plans, which became available as of 2020, are very different from regular short-term plans.
-Overall short-term plan enrollment in the states could end up growing significantly as a result.
+But Idaho’s new “enhanced” short-term plans, which became available as of 2020, are very different from regular short-term plans, and short-term plan enrollment in the state may have increased as a result.

-However, the additional premium subsidies created by the American Rescue Plan (which can only be used for plans purchased through Your Health Idaho, and cannot be used for enhanced short-term plans) could result in fewer people choosing enhanced short-term plans.
+However, the additional premium subsidies created by the American Rescue Plan (which can only be used for plans purchased through Your Health Idaho, and cannot be used for enhanced short-term plans) may have resulted in fewer people choosing enhanced short-term plans.

 In December 2019, Senators Patty Murray (D, WA) and Ron Wyden (D, OR), and Congressmen Frank Pallone Jr. (D, NJ) and Richard Neal (D-MA) sent a letter to CMS, asking them to step in and prevent Your Health Idaho from offering enhanced short-term plans through the exchange.
 They noted that the ACA only allows qualified health plans (QHPs) to be sold in the exchange.
 And while Idaho’s enhanced short-term plans offer much more robust coverage than a typical short-term plan, they are not QHPs.
 (There was one error in the letter, however: It states that Idaho’s plans wouldn’t have to cover essential health benefits, when in fact, they are required to do so in accordance with the state’s benchmark plan.)